IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

 ### Managing {{site.data.keyword.objectstorageshort}} users {: #managing-users}

 You can manage {{site.data.keyword.objectstorageshort}} users in the Service Credential tab on your dashboard, the Cloud Foundry API, or the Cloud Foundry CLI.
-You can create administrative users using the GUI, CF API, or CF CLI.
-To create a member, you must be an admin user and use the CF API or CF CLI.
+You can create users using the GUI, CF API, or CF CLI.

+### Creating a user in the UI {: #creating-user-ui}

+Access control lists are available in the Object Storage dashboard of the new {{site.data.keyword.Bluemix_notm}} console.
+To see the new console, click **Try the new {{site.data.keyword.Bluemix_notm}}**.

+1. Log in to {{site.data.keyword.Bluemix_notm}} as a user with a developer role.
+You must be located within the space of the service instance you want to manage.

+2. Click the **Service Credentials** tab.

+3. Click **New Credential**.

+4. Provide a name for the credential.

+5. In the **Add Inline Configuration Parameters** text field, input the credential information for the role you want to create.
+The information must be formatted as a JSON payload.
+  - To create an administrative user: `{"role":"admin"}`
+  - To create a non-administrative user: `{"role":"member"}`

+6. Click **Add**.

-### Creating a user with the member role {: #creating-member}
+### Creating a user with the command line {: #creating-user-cli}

 1. Log in to {{site.data.keyword.Bluemix_notm}} as a user with a developer role.
 You must be located within the space of the service instance you want to manage.